Social Services Does Not Exist

 Anime and Manga

-- Genma Saotome, father of Ranma Saotome, is quite possibly the king of this trope — a selfish and casually abusive father whose antics are played for humor despite having essentially ruined his son's life at every possible opportunity.That Ranma hasn't cracked and murdered his dad by now, or at least beaten some sense into him, makes him a possible candidate for sainthood.
+- Genma Saotome, father of Ranma Saotome.
+He's a selfish and casually abusive father whose antics are played for humor despite having essentially ruined his son's life at every possible opportunity.That Ranma hasn't cracked and murdered his dad by now, or at least beaten some sense into him, makes him a possible candidate for sainthood.
 Of course, Ranma being a martial artist, he's tried beating sense into Genma's thick head, but it never seems to take.

 - Soun Tendo of the same series, while not nearly as much of a bastard as Genma, does almost nothing for his family other than occasionally bursting into tears, leaving his eldest daughter to run things.
 However; at the time the series takes place, Kasumi probably could legally have her younger siblings in her care as she's a legal adult...but how does she make any money?